yagmurx/VigenereCipher/README.txt

-# VigenereChipper
+# VigenereCipher
 --------//////////////--------
 I wrote this program in C for my "Algorithm and Programming I" Lecture Project.
 I used there functions, pointers and header file.

-December 2019, Electronic Engineering First Class, Gebze Technical University
+December 2019, Electronics Engineering First Class, Gebze Technical University
 --------//////////////--------

  *****What is it?******
-Vigenere Chiper is the basic cryptology method which is using for message encryption with a keyword.
+Vigenere Cipher is the basic cryptology method which is using for message encryption with a keyword.
 Every character has indexes in our alphabet.
-Vigenere Chiper uses indexes for encrypting messages. (https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
+Vigenere Cipher uses indexes for encrypting messages. (https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)

 *****Description of Method******
-Vigenere Chiper uses a basic algorithm for encryption and decryption.
+Vigenere Cipher uses a basic algorithm for encryption and decryption.

       P= password’s i. character’s alphabet index
       K= key’s i. character’s alphabet index